blairanderson/serverlessconsultants/plugins/serverless-haskell.md

   provider:
     name: aws
-    runtime: nodejs6.10
+    runtime: nodejs8.10

   functions:
     myfunc:
       handler: mypackage.myfunc
       # Here, mypackage is the Haskell package name and myfunc is the executable
-      # name as defined in the Cabal file
+      # name as defined in the Cabal file.
+The handler field may be prefixed
+      # with a path of the form `dir1/.../dirn`, relative to `serverless.yml`,
+      # which points to the location where the Haskell package `mypackage` is
+      # defined.
+This prefix is not needed when the Stack project is defined at
+      # the same level as `serverless.yml`.

   plugins:
     - serverless-haskell